 Kenna rates each vulnerability based on its threat intelligence and gives it a score between 0 and 100.
 Kenna then rates each asset based on its worst vulnerability.
 So if a system’s highest vulnerability has a score of 100, the system gets a score of 1000.
 If its highest vulnerability has a score of 10, the system gets a score of 100.
 The severity matters, not the number.
 If the system has one or a million vulnerabilities with the same score of 10, the system gets a score of 100.

-Your overall Kenna score appears to be an average of your systems’ risk scores.
+Your overall Kenna score appears to be a weighted average of your systems’ risk scores.
+Since it’s a weighted average, your score can go up before it goes down.

 If you want to drive your Kenna score down quickly, fix all of your vulnerabilities that have a Kenna score of 100.
 Then work through the vulnerabilities with scores in the 90s, then 80s.